binoculars/VelvetSpider/README.md

 VelvetSpider
 ===========
 VelvetSpider is a web application that provides a common query interface and single API to multiple APIs across different services.
+Services are configured via drop-in schemas in JSON format.

 Why the name?
 -------------